bibii1/Monopoly/README.md

 * ### Observer

 The Subject will affect the interface PlayerObserver whenever there is any change in the user’s balance.
 Thus, in the Player class that inherits from the PlayerObserver interface, we can see that the Update method will write the new balance after notification, made by the subject.
 This simplifies the event management, when one class triggers the execution of the balance change.
+Here we can see the balance updates after a player chooses to buy a property :

 ![observer notification in Player class](notificationobserver.gif)